Federal Financial Aid

-Excelsior College is committed to providing you with information about the success of our degree program students.
+Excelsior University is committed to providing you with information about the success of our degree program students.
 As a reflection of that commitment, we have joined with other colleges and universities that serve adults at a distance in a voluntary system of accountability and transparency.
 Transparency at Excelsior includes information that is reflective of our student body, including part-time and transfer students.
 You will also find additional statistics about the learners in our programs, as well as information about student satisfaction, engagement, and learning outcomes.

 Some FAFSA applications will be flagged for “unusual enrollment history” by the U.S. Department of Education as a result of the student having received Federal Pell Grants and Federal Direct Loans at multiple institutions in recent years.